crsh/papaja/README.md

 Contribute
 ----------

 Like `papaja` and want to contribute?
 Take a look at the [open issues](https://github.com/crsh/papaja/issues) if you need inspiration.
 Other than that, there are many output objects from analysis methods that we would like `apa_print()` to support.
-Any new S3-methods for this function are always appreciated (e.g., `factanal`, `fa`, `lavaan`, `lmer`, or `glmer`).
+Any new S3/S4-methods for this function are always appreciated (e.g., `factanal`, `fa`, `lavaan`, `lmer`, or `glmer`).

 Papers written with papaja
 --------------------------

 Although `papaja` is not yet on CRAN and is still undergoing a lot of changes, there are peer-reviewed publications that use it.
 If you have published a paper that was written with `papaja`, you can add the reference to the [public Zotero group](https://www.zotero.org/groups/2202906/papaja) yourself or send it to me.

-Stahl, C., Barth, M., & Haider, H. (2015).
-Distorted estimates of implicit and explicit learning in applications of the process-dissociation procedure to the SRT task. *Consciousness and Cognition*, *37*, 27–43. <https://doi.org/10.1016/j.concog.2015.08.003>

 Aust, F., & Edwards, J. D. (2016).
 Incremental validity of Useful Field of View subtests for the prediction of instrumental activities of daily living. *Journal of Clinical and Experimental Neuropsychology*, *38*(5), 497–515. <https://doi.org/10.1080/13803395.2015.1125453>

-Stahl, C., & Heycke, T. (2016).
-Evaluative Conditioning with Simultaneous and Sequential Pairings Under Incidental and Intentional Learning Conditions. *Social Cognition*, *34*(5), 382–412. <https://doi.org/10.1521/soco.2016.34.5.382>

-Stahl, C., Haaf, J., & Corneille, O. (2016).
-Subliminal Evaluative Conditioning?
-Above-Chance CS Identification May Be Necessary and Insufficient for Attitude Learning. *Journal of Experimental Psychology: General*, *145*, 1107–1131. <https://doi.org/10.1037/xge0000191>

-Stahl, C., Henze, L., & Aust, F. (2016).
-False memory for perceptually similar but conceptually distinct line drawings. *PsyArXiv*. <https://doi.org/10.17605/osf.io/zr7m8> (R Markdown and data files: https://osf.io/jxm7z/)

-Haaf, J. M., & Rouder, J. N. (2017).
-Developing constraint in bayesian mixed models. *Psychological Methods*, *22*(4), 779–798. <https://doi.org/10.1037/met0000156> (R Markdown and data files: https://github.com/perceptionandcognitionlab/ctx-indiff)
+Aust, F., Haaf, J. M., & Stahl, C. (2018).
+A memory-based judgment account of expectancy-liking dissociations in evaluative conditioning. *Journal of Experimental Psychology: Learning, Memory, and Cognition*. <https://doi.org/10.1037/xlm0000600> (R Markdown and data files: https://osf.io/vnmby/)

-Heycke, T., Aust, F., & Stahl, C. (2017).
-Subliminal influence on preferences?
-A test of evaluative conditioning for brief visual conditioned stimuli using auditory unconditioned stimuli. *Royal Society Open Science*, *4*(9), 160935. <https://doi.org/10.1098/rsos.160935>

-McHugh, C., McGann, M., Igou, E. R., & Kinsella, E. L. (2017).
-Searching for Moral Dumbfounding: Identifying Measurable Indicators of Moral Dumbfounding. *Collabra: Psychology*, *3*(1). <https://doi.org/10.1525/collabra.79> (R Markdown and data files: https://osf.io/wm6vc/)

-Papenberg, M., Willing, S., & Musch, J. (2017).
-Sequentially presented response options prevent the use of testwiseness cues in multiple-choice testing. *Psychological Test and Assessment Modeling*, *59*(2), 245–266.
-Retrieved from <http://www.psychologie-aktuell.com/fileadmin/download/ptam/2-2017_20170627/06_Papenberg_.pdf>

-Sauer, S. (2017).
-Observation oriented modeling revised from a statistical point of view. *Behavior Research Methods*. <https://doi.org/10.3758/s13428-017-0949-8> (R Markdown and data files: https://osf.io/6vhja/)
+Barth, M., Stahl, C., & Haider, H. (2018).
+Assumptions of the process-dissociation procedure are violated in implicit sequence learning. *Journal of Experimental Psychology: Learning, Memory, and Cognition*. <https://doi.org/10.1037/xlm0000614> (R Markdown and data files: https://github.com/methexp/pdl2)

 Beaton, D., Sunderland, K. M., Levine, B., Mandzia, J., Masellis, M., Swartz, R. H., … Strother, S. C. (2018).
 Generalization of the minimum covariance determinant algorithm for categorical and mixed data types. *bioRxiv*. <https://doi.org/10.1101/333005>